 Attributes of Indexing

-- Access Types: e.g. value based search, range access, etc.
+- Access Types: This refers to the type of access such as value-based search, range access, etc.

-- Access Time: Time to find particular data element or set of elements.
+- Access Time: It refers to the time needed to find a particular data element or set of elements.

-- Insertion Time: Time taken to find the appropriate space and insert a new data time.
+- Insertion Time: It refers to the time taken to find the appropriate space and insert new data.

 - Deletion Time: Time taken to find an item and delete it as well as update the index structure.

-- Space Overhead: Additional space required by the index.
+- Space Overhead: It refers to the additional space required by the index.